segmentio/segment-docs/src/connections/sources/catalog/libraries/server/php/index.md

 You can import historical data by adding the `timestamp` argument to any of your method calls.
 This can be helpful if you've just switched to Segment.

-Historical imports can only be done into destinations that can accept historical timestamp’ed data.
+Historical imports can only be done into destinations that can accept historical timestamped data.
 Most analytics tools like Mixpanel, Amplitude, Kissmetrics, etc. can handle that type of data just fine.
 One common destination that does not accept historical data is Google Analytics since their API cannot accept historical data.

 **Note:** If you're tracking things that are happening right now, leave out the `timestamp` and our servers will timestamp the requests for you.